meglaficus/ProstateSeg_QC/README.md

 By default the program saves only the masks that were changed, saving them into new directories that are created in the cwd.
+This can all be changed by passing appropriate arguments into the respective functions.
 It also creates .csv files that store the information on all the errors that were found.

 ## Contributing